Ant64 Graphics Architecture — A Chipset, Not a GPU

 Copper System

-The Copper is a lightweight control processor that:
+The Copper is a lightweight control processor that executes instruction lists synchronised to raster position:

 • Dynamic layer reveals